Despite overwhelming statistics that people feel animal testing is wrong, animal experiments continue to happen all over the world.

 Always look for a “cruelty-free” label or preferably, a “not tested on animals” label before you buy a product.
 Unfortunately, “cruelty-free” doesn’t always mean the product wasn’t tested on animals – it could mean that the manufacturer used methods they think are more humane in animal experiments.

 If you live in the United States or elsewhere, look at your personal care products to see if they test on animals.
 A general rule of thumb is that all the big-name brands test!
+Also, you can support The Humane Society which is a non-profit organization that is fighting for animal welfare and animal rights,

 And finally, consider donating money to organizations that work to expose taxpayer-funded animal experiments and to keep research labs accountable for their actions.
 By spreading the word, we can make a future without animal testing possible.